Interstate 40 in North Carolina: Related routes

-I-40 Bus. used a freeway grade going through downtown Winston-Salem and the districts surrounding downtown, while I-40 used a mostly newer bypass stretch going through fewer districts in the city limits.
-In 2020, Interstate 40 Bus. was decommissioned.
-Salem Parkway was picked as the new name for the route.
-There was an I-40 Bus. in Raleigh which was unsigned and was replaced by I-440.
-In 2008, I-40 Bus. was briefly designated going through Greensboro when I-40 was rerouted onto the southern part of the Greensboro Urban Loop, which was then recently completed.
-I-40 was eventually rerouted back in going through most of the city that same year.
+I-40 Bus. used a freeway grade, going through the center of Downtown Winston-Salem, with the route since becoming The Salem Parkway.
+In 2008, I-40 Bus. was briefly designated going south of central Greensboro when I-40 was rerouted onto the southern part of the Greensboro Urban Loop, which was then recently completed, and diverted traffic away onto the edges the city limits.
+I-40 was eventually rerouted back in going through most of the city that same year after local controversy.